Weeks Calculator

 When to Count in Weeks Instead of Days

-Weeks are better than days when the timeframe is naturally tied to routines that repeat weekly: classes, pay periods, training blocks, product sprints, medical follow-ups, and project checkpoints.
+Weeks are better than days when the timeframe is naturally tied to routines that repeat weekly: classes, review cycles, training blocks, product sprints, meeting follow-ups, and project checkpoints.
 Saying "12 weeks from today" is often more intuitive than saying "84 days from today", even though they mean the same thing mathematically.

 Whole-week counting also has one major advantage: it preserves the weekday.
 If today is Tuesday, then 6 weeks from today will also be a Tuesday.
 That makes week-based planning easier for recurring meetings, course schedules, and deadline cadences.